pierreca/blog/content/bookshelf/index.md

 * Daring Greatly (Brené Brown) 🤯❤
 * Rising Strong (Brené Brown) 🤯❤
 * Hold Me Tight: Seven Conversations for a Lifetime of Love (The Dr. Sue Johnson Collection Book 1) (Dr. Sue Johnson) ❤
+* The First Rule of Mastery (Michael Gervais, Kevin Lake - contributor)

 ## Mindfulness
 * Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life (Jon Kabat-Zinn) ❤
 * Peak Mind: Find Your Focus, Own Your Attention, Invest 12 Minutes a Day (Amishi P. Jha) 🛠
 * Unlocked: Embrace Your Greatness, Find the Flow, Discover Success (George Mumford)
 * Zen and the Art of Motorcycle Maintenance (Robert M. Pirsig)
+* Sovereign: Reclaim Your Freedom, Energy, and Power in a Time of Distraction, Uncertainty, and Chaos (Emma Seppala) 🤯
+* Altered Traits: Science Reveals How Meditation Changes Your Mind, Brain, and Body (Daniel Goleman, Richard Davidson)
+* Notes for the Journey Within: Essentials of the Art of Living (Gurudev Sri Sri Ravi Shankar)

 ## Personal Reinvention